HanadaLee/openresty/README.md

 the `version` and `latest` multi-platform manifests to Harbor, Docker Hub, and GitHub Container Registry, then creates a matching Git tag and release.
 Release notes summarize commits since the previous version tag.

+Before publishing a GitHub release, the workflow pushes the same tag to the canonical GitLab repository.
+Configure the GitHub Actions secret `GITLAB_PUSH_TOKEN` with a GitLab project access token that has the `write_repository` scope.
+This prevents the GitHub mirror from pruning tags created only by GitHub Actions.

 The GitHub workflow can also be started manually.
 An already tagged version is always treated as test-only, preventing an existing release from being